Eta-Compute/ModelCatConnector/docs/dataset_preparation.md

 # Data preparation

-Your dataset needs to be structured in a certain way to be properly recognized by Aptos.
+Your dataset needs to be structured in a certain way to be properly recognized by ModelCat.
 All dataset items must be placed under a dataset root directory.
 Inside the dataset root you need to place following items:

 * `dataset_infos.json` – high-level meta-description of your dataset
 * `annotations/` - directory containing splits/annotations